Sienci-Labs/Resources/superlongboard/slb-troubleshooting.md

 <td style="background: #f6a66b !important;" rowspan="2"><b>Spindle/RS485</b></td>
 <td>15</td>
 <td>Laser PWM output pin is sending signals
-<b>Note:</b> this is not dependant on $32 or gSender being in laser mode, this relies on the active ‘spindle’ output being "SLB_LASER" and there being a specified power output while M3 or M4 are on, see the laser section to read about this</td>
+<b>Note:</b> this is not dependant on $32 or gSender being in laser mode, this relies on the active 'spindle' output being "SLB_LASER" and there being a specified power output while M3 or M4 are on, see the laser section to read about this</td>
 <td>Out</td>
 <td style="background: #ff0000 !important;">Red</td>
 </tr>
 <tr>
 <td>16</td>
 <td>Spindle PWM output pin is sending signals
-<b>Note:</b> checks and setup for this is the same as for the laser PWM output above, also only one of these lights will be able to be on at one time since only one ‘spindle’ can be active at once</td>
+<b>Note:</b> checks and setup for this is the same as for the laser PWM output above, also only one of these lights will be able to be on at one time since only one 'spindle' can be active at once</td>
 <td>Out</td>
 <td>White</td>
 </tr>